matthijsberg/unipi-mqtt/README.md

 # Test info

-Tested on a UniPi 513 with Evok 2.x and Home Assistant 0.93
+Tested on a UniPi 513 with Extensio xS30 running Evok 2.x and Home Assistant 0.93
 Used:
  - 0-10v inputs and outputs
  - relay outputs
  - Digital inputs and outputs
  - 1 wire for temp, humidity and light
- - tested UART (extension module) and that works.
-Changed config file with example
+ - UART Extention module 30